Switch to Gallery View

 This is a searchable collection of scientific photos, illustrations, and videos.
 The images and videos in this gallery are licensed under Creative Commons Attribution Non-Commercial ShareAlike 3.0.
 This license lets you remix, tweak, and build upon this work non-commercially, as long as you credit and license your new creations under identical terms.

-Central dogma, illustrated (with labels and numbers for stages)
+Central dogma, illustrated (with labels)

 DNA encodes RNA, which encodes protein.
 DNA is transcribed to make messenger RNA (mRNA).
 The mRNA sequence (dark red strand) is complementary to the DNA sequence (blue strand).
 Crabtree + Company View Media